mikkohei13/Loxpyt/readme.md

   - Issues:
     - Avoid errors when typing the command manually.
     - Make it easy to change the export path during development
+- Next time you change the directory structure, parametrize it
 - Spectrogram
   - Instead of fitting spec to pixel dimensions, calculate size using NFTT & noverlay?
   - Fix file dimensions pixel-perfect?